-Activities:

-A2.1) ALDA Development department will increase and refine the monitoring of calls for proposals relating to migration, selecting the ones aligning with ALDA's values A2.2) ALDA Development department, in close consultation with the Membership officer and the Project Managers of the Migration Hub, will engage in the development of project proposals with relevant members and partners

-- A specific focus will be given on the capitalisation of previous projects so as to generate a positive change and produce tangible results, knowledge and good practices that can be shared and used - (to be confirmed) ALDA's migration hub will produce a monthly newsletter with opportunities for members, including calls for proposals

-Outputs:

-O2) At least 2 project proposals are developed every year with ALDA covering a leadership role

-3. LOCAL AUTHORITIES

-Specific objective: Supporting Local Authorities in the management of specific challenges in the field of migration

-Activities: Outputs: 3.1) Starting from ALDA member Local O3.1) Needs assessment of the specific Authorities, the specific needs of needs to complement the already identified municipalities, regions and other LAs will be fields of actions (connected to the mapping in assessed in order to identify the more urgent the first section) skills to be reinforced and topics to be O3.2.1) Specific capacity building sessions covered, as for example the management of for local authorities to strengthen their ability unaccompanied minors in responding to the needs linked to migrant 3.2) ALDA will develop specific trainings inclusion, such as in the frame of the sessions for capacity building of local EPIC-UP project: authorities to strengthen their ability in O3.2.2) ToT to promote migrants' responding to the needs linked to migrant participation in the design and inclusion, with the participation of CSOs and implementation of integration policies inclusion, with the participation of CSOs and implementation of integration policies, migrant communities to share knowledge - EU Knowledge sharing & Peer mentoring sessions,
+Activities Outputs A2.1) ALDA Development department will increase and refine the monitoring of calls for proposals relating to migration, selecting the ones aligning with ALDA's values.
+O3.1) Needs assessment of the specific needs to complement the already identified fields of actions (connected to the mapping in the first section).
+A2.2) ALDA Development department, in close consultation with the Membership officer and the Project Managers of the Migration Hub, will engage in the development of project proposals with relevant members and partners: • A specific focus will be given on the capitalisation of previous projects so as to generate a positive change and produce tangible results, knowledge and good practices that can be shared and used. • (to be confirmed) ALDA's migration hub will produce a monthly newsletter with opportunities for members, including calls for proposals.
+O3.2.1) Specific capacity building sessions for local authorities to strengthen their ability in responding to the needs linked to migrant inclusion, such as in the frame of the EPIC-UP project: • O3.2.2) ToT to promote migrants' participation in the design and implementation of integration policies, - EU Knowledge sharing & Peer.
 3.3) ALDA will also facilitate the peer-learning dimension among member Local Authorities by liaising the ones who are already experienced on specific matters with the ones needing further support.

-- field visits - migration narratives peer-to-peer exchange. - policy labs sessions and desk research with participation of LAs
+Mentoring sessions, field visits, migration narratives, peer-to-peer exchange, policy labs sessions and desk research with participation of LAs.
 O3.3) On-demand peer-learning opportunities (online meetings) among member Local Authorities on specific topics.